rangle/angular-training-slides/content/observables.md

 * `AsyncPipe` helps us write less by taking an observable and:
   - subscribing to it
   - returning the returned value so it can be placed in your template
-  - unsubscibing, when the value is no longer needed
+  - unsubscribing, when the value is no longer needed

 Example (`name$` is an observable):